artyom-beilis/skyhopper/README.md

     - Field of view - modify with `+`, `-` to adjust
     - If watch list is selected `<`,`>` controls for browsing watch list object.
 Selected object name is shown below

-- Right side, from top to bottom
+- Right side, from top to bottom, right to left

     - `⚙` - settings button
+    - Object search box, allows to enter object name or code.
+Once found press Enter on keyboard.
+Note if you want to do same search once again, press on the "Magnifing Glass" and it would return to the selected object.
     - `✋` - switch to manual mode, "_compass_" switch to compass mode, "_compass crossed_" - no compass available use manual mode only
+    - `W` - appears when a named object selected - pressing on it opens Wikipedia page about the object, requires network.

 - Settings Menu (accessed from gear `⚙` icon):